China Network Television

-China Network Television (CNTV; 中国网络电视台) was a Chinese state-owned national web-based TV broadcaster of China Central Television that was launched on December 28, 2009.
+China Network Television (CNTV; 中国网络电视台) was a Chinese national web-based TV broadcaster of China Central Television from 2009 to 2017.

 CNTV International offered 6 local language services (Chinese, Mongolian in Mongol script, Tibetan, Kazakh, Uyghur and Korean) and 6 foreign language services (English, French, Spanish, Russian, Korean and Arabic).
-They also provided viewers with a host of news and feature programs from China Central Television's foreign channels.
+They also provided viewers with news and feature programs from China Central Television's foreign channels.

 CNTV had multiple specialty channels which focus on a wide variety of subjects, including news, business and sports.
 As of December 2014 according to Alexa Internet, the network's website was ranked no. 71 in the world.